-Invited as part of the ARCHIPEL residency, the artist Adrien Degioanni developed his research in Lille and Denain by taming the acoustic signature of occupied buildings.
+Invited as part of the ARCHIPEL residency programme, artist Adrien Degioanni worked at mastering the acoustic signature of occupied buildings in Lille and Denain.

-The artist records “silences”, this sound matter “which can be heard during our absences” and which he explores the possibilities of amplification or acoustic transformation.
+The artist records “silences”, a sound matter “which can be heard during our absences” and with which he explores the possibilities of amplification and acoustic transformation.
+At the

-At the Frac Grand Large, the artist has taken sounds from night and day, which resonate for this exhibition and which make the transient and audible states of the building sensitive
+Frac Grand Large, Degioanni has taken night and day sounds in resonance with the exhibition and rendering the transient auditory states of the building detectable.

 20.05.2022 — 04.09.2022